OctopusDeploy/blog/blog/2019-11/using-template-files-in-kubernetes/index.md

 ![](volume-mount.png "width=500")

-*A volume mount that adds a single file to the Kubernetes container.*
+*A Kubernetes volume mount that adds a single file to the Kubernetes container.*

 For completeness, this is the Container section from the `Deploy Kubernetes containers` step.
 You can see we are deploying the image `mcasperson/dockerfilereplacement`, exposing port 80, and mounting the ConfigMap as a volume.